FleekHQ/fleek-docs/docs/storage/storage-aws-s3-integration.md

 Then, we can declare the S3 client.
 You must replace [[apiKey]] and [[apiSecret]] with your [Api Key and Secret](/storage/storage-aws-s3-integration/#getting-an-api-key).

 For [[endpoint]], you can either go for our shared gateway 'https://storageapi2.fleek.co' or use your bucket-specific URL 'https://[bucketName].s3.fleek.co/' (e.g.https://flk-team-bucket.s3.fleek.co/' ).
+The bucket option is still in alpha and might present issues for larger files.

 ```js
 const AWS = require('aws-sdk');